extremeshok/clamav-unofficial-sigs/README.md

 ### Version 5.X.X (updated 2016-04-XX)
  - eXtremeSHOK.com Maintenance
  - Added --install-cron this will automatically generate and install the cron file
+ - Added --install-logrotate this will automatically generate and install the logrotate file
  - Change official URL of SecuriteInfo signatures
  - Added a new database (securiteinfoandroid.hdb) for SecuriteInfo
  - Remove database files after disabling a database group by @reneschuster